givanse/givanse/site/articles-bodies/mvc-past-present-and-future.md

 <p>
   We must be aware that new and better designs are yet to come.
-  We have built, with a great degree of success, modular applications that separate business logic from presentation and user interaction;
+  We have built, with a high degree of success, modular applications that separate business logic from presentation and user interaction;
-  but, we are not done yet.
+  but, we are from done.
   Ever larger applications and new technologies will keep demanding from us new architectures.
 </p>

 <p>
-  If I want to keep synchronized my mobile phone, social media underpants and flexible screen t-shirt;
+  If I want to keep synchronized my mobile phone, social media underpants, and flexible screen t-shirt;
-  do I send everything to the cloud or do I add a layer that connects them locally and treats all of them as a single app?
+  do everything is sent to the cloud or do I add a layer that connects them locally and treats all of them as a single app?
-  Where will I process the data coming from my 100-biosensors device?
+  Where will the data from a 100-biosensors device be processed?
   What about the code that handles holographic projection, is that still a view?
-  Sooner than later, I hope, we'll be coming up with new designs tailored to new needs.
+  Sooner than later we will be coming up with new designs tailored to such needs.
 </p>

 ## Conclusion

 <p>
   MVC is not an off-the-shelf design pattern that you can apply directly to a project.
-  The next time you hear MVC, think: marketing blurb.
+  MVC is not an off-the-shelf design pattern that a project can apply directly.
+The next time the buzzword MVC drops, think marketing blurb and ask for context (requirements and assumptions).
 </p>

 <p>